Full disclosure: This post contains affiliate links. ?

 With that in mind, I’d like to share a little more about how the course works.

 The Elemental Sounds Masterclass is not a traditional language courses.
-The course doesn’t teach grammar vocabulary.
-Rather, they teach you the sounds of the language.
+The course doesn’t teach grammar or vocabulary.
+Rather, it teaches the sounds of the language.
 The course breaks a language down into all of its elemental sounds.
 For Spanish, this is 39 different sounds that you need to be fluent in Spanish.
 You learn how to create each of those sounds before combining them, then finally creating words and phrases.

 Because of the focus on pronunciation, the Element Sounds Masterclasses are suitable for language learners of all levels, beginner, intermediate and advanced.
-That said, Idahosa, the creator of the Mimic Method, advises taking his course as soon as possible after you start to learn a new language.
+That said, Idahosa advises taking his course as soon as possible after you start to learn a new language.
 In his experience, it’s easier to train your mouth to create the sounds of the new language when you’re starting out than it is to have to retrain after months or years of forming bad pronunciation habits.

 I found the Elemental Sounds Masterclass structure really clear and easy to follow.
 There are a total of five modules: